Act I · The Grove

 Chapter 13

 She grips the strap of her pack and foists it into a better position on her shoulder.
-She hasn't been able to stop smiling as she follows me back to camp.

-I expected this.
+The group seems pensive.
 Hopefully I'm ready for what's coming.

 Astarion rolls his eyes.
 "Oh good, another straggler.
 Is she going to vanish in the night too?"

 "What do you mean?"
-I study him for any sign of suspicion.
+I say, carefully.

 Astarion gestures to the whole camp.
 "Alfira seems to have gone missing.
 Her things are still here though.
 You don't happen to know where she is, do you?"
-He asks in a very pointed manner.

 Bex hesitates.
 "Alfira?"

 I glance down at her.
 "Alfira came to us last night.
-I asked her to join our group, and she finally accepted.
-Did any of you see where she went?"
+I asked her to join our group, and she accepted."
 My attention is back on the group.
+"Did any of you see where she went?"

 Gale stands, dusting off his hands.
 "We were hoping you'd seen her.
 Lae'zel told us you had an early morning."